konflux-ci/konflux-ci/README.md

 ```

 2. Tekton will trigger pipelines present in the `.tekton` directory.
 The pipelines
-   already exist on your repository, you just need to copy them to that location:
+   already exist on your repository, you just need to copy them to that location.

+   :gear: Copy the manifests:

 ```bash
 mkdir -p .tekton
 cp pipelines/* .tekton/
 ```

-3. Commit your changes and push them to your repository:
+3. :gear: Commit your changes and push them to your repository:

 ```bash
 git add .tekton